Sergio Brio: International career

-Despite his success at club level, Brio, along with his Juventus defensive team-mate Luciano Favero, never made an appearance for the Italian national side, as manager Enzo Bearzot preferred Fulvio Collovati, for his elegant style of play, and Pietro Vierchowod, for his speed and adeptness at the zonal marking system, in his position.
-He was a member of Italy's Olympic squad under his former team-mate Dino Zoff during the late 80s.
+Despite his success at club level, Brio, along with his Juventus defensive team-mate Luciano Favero, never made an appearance for the Italy national side, as manager Enzo Bearzot preferred Fulvio Collovati, for his elegant style of play, and Pietro Vierchowod, for his speed and adeptness at the zonal marking system, in his position.
+He was a member of the Italy Olympic squad under his former team-mate Dino Zoff during the late 80s.

+Style of play

+An atypical continental stopper, Brio was not particularly technically gifted, although he was known for his strength, tenacity, and physicality, as well as his ability in the air, which often made him a goal threat on set pieces; this also allowed him to play as a centre-forward earlier in his career.
+In addition to his athletic ability, he was also known for his concentration, and was an excellent man-marker, and reader of the game.
+His aggressive and physical playing style led him to be involved in frequent duels on the pitch with rival players such as former Roma forward Roberto Pruzzo and former Liverpool forward Ian Rush (who later became his teammate) during the 1980s.
+His qualities made him more suited to a man-marking defensive system rather than a zonal marking system.
+He was often likened to fellow stopper Francesco Morini throughout his career, whose role he inherited at Juventus; both defenders are considered two of the club's best players ever in their position.
+Despite his hard-nosed reputation as a footballer, he was known for his lively and humorous character off the pitch.

 Coaching career

 Following his retirement, he worked as an assistant coach with Juventus under Giovanni Trapattoni, who managed to win the 1992–93 UEFA Cup during his second stint with the club.
 He was head coach of Belgian club R.A.E.C.
 Mons from 2003 to 2004.